North Plainfield, New Jersey: Roads and highways

 As of May 2010, the borough has a total of 49.77 mi of roads, of which 39.28 mi were maintained by the municipality, 7.22 mi by the county and 3.27 mi by the New Jersey Department of Transportation.

 Major roadways in the borough include U.S. Route 22.
 County Route 531 also passes through.

 Public transportation

-NJ Transit rail service is available at the Plainfield station on the Raritan Valley Line to Newark Penn Station, with connecting service to Hoboken Terminal and Penn Station New York.
+NJ Transit rail service is available at the Plainfield station on the Raritan Valley Line to Newark Penn Station, with connecting service to Hoboken Terminal and New York Penn Station.

 NJ Transit bus service to and from the Port Authority Bus Terminal in Midtown Manhattan is available on the 114 and 117 routes, to Newark on the 65 and 66 routes, with local service on the 822 and 986 routes.

-Starting in May 2017, Community Access Transit began operating the 2R bus from North Plainfield to Raritan Valley Community College, with stops in the communities of Somerville and Raritan.
+Starting in May 2017, Community Access Transit began operating the 2R bus from North Plainfield to Raritan Valley Community College, with stops in Somerville and Raritan.